Contents

 </div>

-To control elements contained in div#main you can use contextual selectors in the CSS code.
+To control links in the div element with the id nav you can use descendant selectors in the CSS code.
 In this case it could look like this:

 /* rules */